 David’s practice ranges from complex civil litigation to residential evictions.
 He represents property owners, municipalities, businesses and individuals in real estate, construction, land use and other civil litigation.
 David is admitted to practice in all Washington Courts, Federal Court for the Western District of Washington and the Ninth Circuit Court of Appeals.
 He has successfully tried and argued cases in all levels of Washington’s courts; from municipal court to the Washington Supreme Court.

-He lives in Poulsbo with his wife, Sarah, daughters, Rebecca, Zoe, Ruby, son, Benjamin and their reasonably well-behaved dog, Murphy.
-In his spare time, he coaches youth teams, builds and paddles kayaks, skis, runs marathons and competes in triathlons.
+He lives in Poulsbo with his wife, Sarah, daughters, Rebecca, Zoe, Ruby, son, Benjamin, their reasonably well-behaved dog, Murphy, and their poorly behaved dog, Lucy.
+In his spare time, he builds and paddles kayaks, skis, runs marathons and sails.